Epaminondaslage/Tasmota/KC868-A16/README.md

 # Tasmota firmware with KC868-A16
- feito todas as tentativas e nao funcionou. nao suporta atualizacoes do firmwarr tasmota
+ feito todas as tentativas e nao funcionou. nao suporta atualizacoes do firmware tasmota